notnullgames/goglogin/README.md

 ### dependencies

-You will need a few dependencies, dpending on your OS.
+You will need a few dependencies, depending on your OS.
 I only tested with Mac & Linux.

 #### linux